procurement strategy

 How to Develop an Effective Procurement Strategy

-An effective procurement strategy is based on strategic thinking and is result-oriented.
-It considers the increasing complexity of business environments and embraces digital technologies, striving for operational excellence.
+Effective procurement strategy is result-oriented and contains ground rules for the procurement team to follow.
+Such a strategy considers increasing complexity of the business environment and embraces digital technologies, striving for operational excellence.

 1. The strategic importance of purchasing (determined by the impact on business's profitability);